+The School has a designated trained Mental Health Lead who is also the Head of Pastoral Care.
 A number of staff have obtained a level 2 qualification in Mental Health.
+Training in relation to Mental Health and Emotional Well-being for all staff is also given high priority.
 The School is committed to promoting wellbeing and resilience alongside raising awareness of and eliminating the stigma attached to mental illness.
 Incidences of depression, self-harm and eating disorders have all risen in recent years in the UK and are all linked to poor mental health.